 Super Important Stuff!

-We never deliver poor quality content to our clients.
+We never want to deliver poor-quality content to our clients.

-Remember, as a proofreader, your role is to support and help writers through guiding them on how they can rewrite the text in a better way.
+As a proofreader, your role is to not only ensure a text is of high-quality but also to help writers by guiding them on how they can rewrite the text in a better way.
 The quicker they learn, the fewer mistakes they will make in the future – which means you will be able to proofread more quickly!
 Win-Win for all!